 The major is jointly administered with the Art and Art History, Music, Theatre, and English departments.
 Courses include real-world projects with local arts agencies to better prepare students for internships and careers in the field.

-All Arts Administration majors are required to major in one additional area, or minor in two areas (one of which must be an arts discipline*), of the following:
+All arts administration majors are required to major in one additional area, or minor in two areas (one of which must be an arts discipline*), of the following:

-The hours required in the Arts Administration major in addition to all other hours required by the general education curriculum and the student’s chosen discipline can readily be accomplished within a four-year plan.
+The hours required in the arts administration major in addition to all other hours required by the general education curriculum and the student’s chosen discipline can readily be accomplished within a four-year plan.

 All prerequisites must be completed prior to enrollment in the following courses:

 An introduction to the fundamental concepts and principles of managing organizations and people in the arts-related professions.
 Awareness of the field, private and public arts agencies and an introduction to the functions of visual, performing and literary arts organizations.

 Designed to help students develop criteria for judging works of art and performances and to match them with potential audiences.
 Coursework includes readings in arts criticism as well as critiques of current art events.
 The course will also look at public policy for the arts at the state and federal level.